zeixcom/ui-element/docs-src/pages/api/functions/provideContexts.md

 [`Context`](../type-aliases/Context.md)\<`K`, [`Signal`](../type-aliases/Signal.md)\<`P`\[`K`\]\>\>[]

-array of contexts to provide
+Array of contexts to provide

 ## Returns

-- function to add an event listener for ContextRequestEvent returning a cleanup function to remove the event listener
+Function to add an event listener for ContextRequestEvent returning a cleanup function to remove the event listener

 > (`host`): [`Cleanup`](../type-aliases/Cleanup.md)